userlerueda/LTRCLD-1451/LAB_GUIDE.md

 Step 3 - A green notification should appear on the top-right corner indicating successful creation of the router
 ![Step 3](./images/member_routers_create_step_03.png)

-### Provider Network on OpenStack Router
+### Internet Network on OpenStack Router
+When creating the OpenStack router we defined the external facing interface for that router.
+We will need to attach the internal facing interface for our router which is called tenantXXX-internet.
+Lets attach that interface to the router.

 Step 1 - Go to Project -> Network -> Routers and click on the router that was created in the previous step, go to the Interfaces tab and click on **Add Interface**
 ![Step 1](./images/member_routers_attach_interface_internet_step_01.png)

-Step 2 - Select tenantXX-internet from the drop-down list of subnets and click on **Submit**
+Step 2 - Select tenantXXX-internet from the drop-down list of subnets and click on **Submit**
 ![Step 2](./images/member_routers_attach_interface_internet_step_02.png)

 Step 3 - A green notification should appear on the top-right corner indicating successful attach of the subnet to the router